Janne Sirén: Early life and education

 Sirén was born in Helsinki, Finland, the son of Aivi Gallen-Kallela and Matti Sirén.
 He is the great-grandson of Akseli Gallen-Kallela, a painter whose work is considered to be extremely important to Finnish national identity.

-Sirén attended College of the Holy Cross in Worcester, Massachusetts, where he majored in art history and took courses on philosophy and Italian language and culture.
-After obtaining his B.A. in 1993, he pursued an M.A. at the New York University Institute of Fine Arts.
+Sirén graduated from the College of the Holy Cross in Worcester, Massachusetts, with a Bachelor of Arts in art history, philosophy, and Italian in 1993.
+He then earned an M.A. and, in 2001, his Ph.D. from the New York University Institute of Fine Arts.
 There he wrote two qualifying papers—one in his major field titled “Intersecting Paths in the History of Modern European Painting: An Investigation of Edvard Munch’s Influence on Henri Matisse, 1895–1908,” and a second in his minor field titled “Melodies in Blue and White: Luca della Robbia at Santa Maria Impruneta and the Cultural Stance of Terracotta Invetriata in Quattrocento Florence.”

-In 2001, Sirén received his PhD from the Institute of Fine Arts.
-His dissertation, “Axel Gallén and the Constructed Nation: Art and Nationalism in Young Finland, 1880–1900,” discussed the role the work of his grandfather played in the construction of Finnish national identity.
+Sirén's doctoral dissertation, “Axel Gallén and the Constructed Nation: Art and Nationalism in Young Finland, 1880–1900,” discussed the role the work of his grandfather played in the construction of Finnish national identity.
 It was nominated by the Institute of Fine Arts Faculty Committee for New York University’s “Outstanding Dissertation of the Year” award.
 His dissertation advisor was pioneering feminist and post-colonialist art historian Linda Nochlin.